It is Ramadhan, the month where Muslims will fast to commemorate the first revelation of the Quran to Prophet Mohammad.

 On its peak day (May 6), the network expanded with more clusters spawned.
 Some were heavily linked to one another, and others were mildly connected.

-The pink cluster remains active in opposing plastic wastage.
+The pink cluster remained active in opposing plastic wastage.
 Users in this group worried that the waste produced from the bazaar would be littered on the streets.

 One of the users in the pink cluster shared an image of a street filled with junk.
 He hoped that the Ramadhan bazaar will not end up looking like the street in the picture.